 Some attorneys will say, “If CPS files a Petition in Court, call me and I will represent you.”
 However, the simple fact is that many families need out of court representation.
 We offer both in court representation and out of court interventions.
 We find that getting involved early can spare the family budget and also avoid much of the aggravation and anxiety of going to court to defend your parental rights.

-Should I Accept CPS Services?
+Should I Accept CPS Services in Michigan?

 There is no one right answer to this question.
 We often advise our clients to obtain their own medical and counseling services without the invasive assistance of CPS.
 CPS services always come with a cost.
 That cost is that CPS will choose the provider, they will want access to confidential information, and they will want a continuing presence in your home.
 This allows them to prolong the investigation and continue to gather information that can later be used against you.
 That is why decisions like this are best made in consultation with an attorney who is familiar with your family needs and goals.